 There was a long silence as she wrestled her emotions back into shape.
 Every silent shudder sent a fresh wave of pain down her chest.
 For god's sake, Shepard.
 You're a walking wreck today.

-"We both know that's not true," he said eventually.
+"I don't know if that's true," he said eventually.
 There was a careful tentativeness in his voice, like he was disarming a tripmine.
-"If you manage to pull this off, you're Commander Shepard, hero of the galaxy for the rest of your life.
+"But even if you don't pull this off, you're Commander Shepard, hero of the galaxy for the rest of your life.
 You'll never be normal again."

 Whether or not he'd heard or even recognised what her seesawing voice meant, she silently thanked him for his tact in ignoring her lapse in control.
 She surreptitiously wiped her eyes with the back of her hand.

-"I don't know how to be anything else," she began weakly.
+"I don't know how to be anything else than this," she began weakly.
 "There's nothing in me except a soldier.
 I can't be anything but that."

 And she trailed off, knowing there was no fire in any protest she could come up with anymore.
 The only person she was trying to persuade was herself.